Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: Introduction

 In summary, the contributions of our work are as follows:

-\begin{itemize} \item We have developed a novel framework for servo tasks, which achieves Sim2Real effectiveness by separating the training and inference processes.
-This approach aligns the simulation space with the real world, thereby extending generalizability to other scenarios in a zero-shot way. \item To our knowledge, we are the first to introduce cross-modal feature fusion into servo tasks.
-By leveraging a depth estimator and incorporating relative depth information, we further explore spatial and geometric features of point clouds, establishing correspondence for robotic applications. \item Our method's excellence has been validated through zero-shot assessments conducted in both simulation environments and real-world scenes, demonstrating the superiority of our approach. \end{itemize}
+\begin{adjustwidth}{-0.3cm}{0cm} \begin{itemize} \item We have developed a novel framework for servo tasks, which achieves Sim2Real effectiveness by separating trainning and inference processes, and aligns the simulation space with the real world, thereby extending generalizability to other scenarios in a zero-shot way. \item To our knowledge, we are the first to introduce cross-modal feature fusion into servo tasks by aligning feature information across diverse domains to bridge the gap between simulation and real-world scenarios. \item Our method's performance has been validated through zero-shot assessments conducted in both simulation environments and real-world scenes, demonstrating superior Sim2Real transfer capability. \end{itemize} \end{adjustwidth}